Lowmac style well wagon.

 Good idea Mel - picture hanging loops?

-Thinking outside the (red) box? :rofl:
+Thinking outside the (red) box? :rolf:

 Next question was how to mount wheels on the wagons.
 At first it seemed obvious to fit bogies, but I really struggled to find anything suitable.
 Then I thought back to my OO days and remembered that the Lowmac wagon I had was a 4 wheeler.
 Now Fred's wagons were quite long and I was concerned at how they would handle the WGLR's R1 curves.......... then it came to me.
 The most reliable runners on my railway have always been LGB 4 wheelers with the swivelling trucks.
 I took a set off one of my wagons and they seemed spot-on.
-A quick request on this excellent forum and two sets of trucks with couplings were on their way from the Bristol direction (thanks Mike :clap: ).
+A quick request on this excellent forum and two sets of trucks with couplings were on their way from the Bristol direction (thanks Mike :thumbup: ).

 The underside of the wagons was carefully marked out and small pieces of dowel drilled and fixed as pivot points which fit into the holes in the trucks.